2005-2009 Ford Mustang

 Amps for the Shaker subs (Crutchfield Research Photo)

 As you might expect with a vehicle like the Mustang, there are plenty of ways to upgrade your car inside and out.
-Here are a few ways we can help make your ponycar perform even better.

 If you have another device you'd like to connect to your Ford radio, you can use this auxiliary input adapter.
 If you have the factory satellite radio tuner, it won't work once this adapter's hooked up.